The Why and How of Redis

 Come to this talk if you’re involved in designing and building real systems, and you’d like some ideas for where Redis’s approach can help.
 You’ll get an overview of Redis’s features, and learn how to apply those features to a wide variety of situations.
 You’ll also learn how to consider your application’s requirements when choosing from Redis’s powerful set of options for replication and persistent storage.

-Attended by: David Dorward, Søren Lund (slu), Andrew Ford, Tim Bunce, Wolfgang Schemmel (Perleone), David Moreno (damog), Adeola Awoyemi (dialog), Imran Chaudhry (icjs), Martin Berends (mberends), Chris Jack, Anatolie Mazur (Mask), Alex Burzyński (AJGB), Andrew Jones, Paulo Favinha (Favinha), Alexandru Strajeriu, Merlyn Kline, Pete Barlow, Daniel Collins (solemnwarning), David Escribano, Richard Newsham (rnewsham), Jan Tatham, Duncan Fyfe, Rohit Deshmukh,
+Attended by: David Dorward, Søren Lund (slu), Andrew Ford, Tim Bunce, Wolfgang Schemmel (Perleone), David Moreno (damog), Adeola Awoyemi (dialog), Imran Chaudhry (icjs), Martin Berends (mberends), Chris Jack, Anatolie Mazur (Mask), Alex Burzyński (AJGB), Andrew Jones, Paulo Favinha (Favinha), Alexandru Strajeriu (Deluxaran), Merlyn Kline, Pete Barlow, Daniel Collins (solemnwarning), David Escribano, Richard Newsham (rnewsham), Jan Tatham, Duncan Fyfe, Rohit Deshmukh,